bwalex/docker_boss/README.md

  - `container_kill` - Kill the container
  - `container_kill signal: "SIGHUP"` - Send a signal, e.g. `SIGHUP`, to the container's root process

+ The first argument to all container-based actions is a container identifier.
+This can be one of the following:

+ - a string with a container ID
+ - a string with a container name
+ - a container description (for example one of the arguments to the block)

-The `action` setting outside the `linked_container` setting allows running an arbitrary shell command on the host.
+The only non container-based action available currently is `host_shell` which can run an arbitrary shell command on the host.

-The `files` section allows specifying an array of `file` - `template` pairs.
-The file and template names themselves can contain ERB templates.
-These ERB templates can access information about the linked container via the `container` variable.

-The templates themselves should also be ERB templates.
-They will be rendered with ERB, with a single variable in the namespace called `containers`, which is an array of all currently running containers.
+Since the configuration file itself is pure Ruby, arbitrary Ruby can be used to, for example, as shown in the example config below, to find all containers with *php* in their name, and restart them, if the mysql config changes.

 Example configuration: